MoralCode/c2-missing-spec/concept2-the-missing-spec.md

 ![An image representing the bit layout of the spec with the first byte being split into day and month and the following three bytes being for year, minutes, and hours respectively](images/Concept2-DateSpecv1.png)

+For some reason, the years field also appears to be double the value that it should be (i.e. a year of 2021 will be represented here as 42).
+I'm still not sure why this is.

 ### Workout Summary Characteristics

 #### When are they sent